APPOINTMENTS . . .

 BILLING ARRANGEMENTS . . .

 Payment is expected at time of consultation – cash, cheques, eftpos and all major credit cards are accepted.
-We are not a Bulk-Billing Practice and we do not have accounts.
+We are a mixed billing Practice and we do not have accounts.
 Additional costs may be incurred if you have extra procedures or tests (your doctor or a receptionist will advise you of this) … most of these are claimable from Medicare.
 A copy of the doctors’ fees is displayed at the front desk.
 If you are experiencing difficulty in paying our fees, please discuss this with us.
 (The Medicare office is situated in The Centrelink Building in Albion St Warwick).

 ARE YOU ABORIGINAL OR A TORRES STRAIT ISLANDER? . . .